Follow this workflow to provision a TKG 2 cluster declaratively using kubectl commands and a cluster specification defined in YAML.

 If the target vSphere Namespace is not the current context, switch to it.kubectl config use-context tkg2-cluster-namespace

-- List the virtual machine class bindings that are available in the target vSphere Namespace.
+- List the VM classes that are available in the vSphere Namespace.

-You can only use those VM classes that are bound to the target namespace.
-If you do not see any VM classes, check that the vSphere Namespace has the default VM classes added to it. - Get the available persistent volume storage classes.
+You can only use VM classes bound to the target namespace.
+If you do not see any VM classes, verify that the default VM classes have been associated with the vSphere Namespace.
+See also Troubleshoot VM Class Errors. - Get the available persistent volume storage classes.

 kubectl describe namespace VSPHERE-NAMESPACE-NAME

-The command returns details about the namesapce, including the storage class in the formtkg2-storage-policy.storageclass.storage.k8s.io/requests.storage
+The command returns details about the namespace, including the storage class in the formtkg2-storage-policy.storageclass.storage.k8s.io/requests.storage

 .
 The first token of the string is the storage class name, in this exampletkg2-storage-policy